 I joined the School in 2009.
-I teach on courses such as the International Foundation Year (EU), English Language and Communication undergraduate course and the Diploma / MA TESOL postgraduate course, as well as short teacher training courses such as CELTA and courses for teacher trainees from Uppsala and bilingual primary and secondary teachers from Spain.
+I teach on a range of courses such as the PhD Pre-Sessional Programme, International Foundation Year, English Language and Communication undergraduate course and the Diploma / MA TESOL postgraduate course, as well as short teacher training courses such as CELTA and courses for teacher trainees from Uppsala and bilingual primary and secondary teachers from Spain.
 I have a keen interest in the use of ICT in learning and teaching and have run teacher development workshops on the use of technology in teaching.
 I have been involved as an international consultant on a Language Arts Pre-Service Teacher Education Development Project in Palestine providing teacher training in the use of ICT and development of e-learning materials for teaching and learning and a materials development project in Bangladesh to develop English language materials for Higher Education universities and colleges.
 My research and professional interests are in the the use of technology in the language classroom, in particular for teaching English for academic purposes, and lexical approaches to the learning and teaching of grammar.

 Research and knowledge exchange